The Meaning of Baptism

 Baptism symbolizes the believer following Christ into His death, burial, and resurrection.
-In baptism the eyes are closed and breath is suspended as in death then, comes the burial in water and resurrection from the watery grave to a new life in Christ.
-When raised from the water, the eyes open and the person begins breathing again – a complete likeness of resurrection.
+In baptism the breath is suspended as in death then, comes the burial in water and resurrection from the watery grave to a new life in Christ.
+When raised from the water, the person begins breathing again – a complete likeness of resurrection.

-To keep these three important acts alive in the minds of Christians until the end of time, Christ instituted baptism by immersion as a memorial of what He did for us.
-There is no symbolism of death, burial, and resurrection in other forms of baptism (sprinkling, pouring, etc.).
+To keep these important acts alive in the minds of Christians until the end of time, Christ instituted baptism by immersion as a memorial of what He did for us.
+There is no symbolism of death, burial, and resurrection in other forms of baptism (ex. sprinkling, pouring, etc.).
 Only the mode of immersion fulfills the meaning of Romans 6:4-6.

-While the Bible teaches that we are justified by faith and grace alone (John 1:12; John 3:16), baptism is the means by which a person makes a public confession of his faith to the universe.
-Baptism is an outward testimony of the inward change in a believer’s life “And Peter said to them, ‘Repent, and let each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you shall receive the gift of the Holy Spirit’” (Acts 2:38).
+While the Bible teaches that we are justified by faith and grace alone (Ephesians 2:8; John 1:12; John 3:16), baptism is the means by which a person makes a public confession of his faith to the universe.
+Thus, it is an outward testimony of the inward change in a believer’s life.
+The apostle Peter taught that repentance goes hand in hand with baptism.
+He said, “Repent, and let each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you shall receive the gift of the Holy Spirit” (Acts 2:38).

-Jesus taught, “He that believeth and is baptized shall be saved; but he that believeth not shall be damned” (Mark 16:16).
+Jesus stressed the necessity of baptism for salvation.
+He said, “He who believes and is baptized will be saved; but he who does not believe will be condemned” (Mark 16:16).
 And just before He ascended to heaven, Jesus instituted Christian baptism as an ordinance for the church: “Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
-And surely I am with you always, to the very end of the age” (Matthew 29:19-20)
+And surely I am with you always, to the very end of the age” (Matthew 29:19-20).